sungcheolkim78/FiDEL/kaggle/README.md

 - You can find the jupyter notebook for the preprocessing in `kaggle-2-WestNile-data-prep.ipynb`
 - The final dataset is saved as `data/data-westnile.csv.bz2`

+Note that all of the custom functions used here can be found in the `FiDEL/R` directory.

 Load data and remove zero variance columns
 ```{r}